Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Proof of Theorem (Performance Guarantee of 1-bit Mean Estimator)

 Therefore, to estimate the overall clipped mean, it is sufficient to independently estimate the local mean contribution~$\mu_i$ of each region $R_i$.

-\textbf{Step 4 (Region-Wise Randomized Threshold Queries):} For each $i$, write $R_i = [a_i, b_i)$, and let $T_i \sim \text{Unif}(a_i, b_i)$ be a random threshold independent of $X$.
+\textbf{Step 4 (Region-Wise Randomized Threshold Queries):} We now analyze the threshold query procedure to form local estimate for the right-sided regions $R_i=[a_i,b_i)$ with $i \ge 1$.
+The left-sided case follows by applying the same argument to $Z=-X$.
+Let $T_i \sim \text{Unif}(a_i, b_i)$ be a random threshold independent of $X$.
 To formally justify the local mean identity introduced in Step 4 of Section~\ref{sec: algorithm}, we define a (hypothetical) stochastic quantizer $\mathrm{SQ}_i(X)$ that rounds $X$ to the boundaries of $R_i$ if $X$ falls within the region, and outputs $0$ otherwise:

 By this direct construction, the probability of outputting $a_i$ (respectively, $b_i$) precisely matches the auxiliary probability $p_{a_i}$ (respectively, $p_{b_i}$) defined in \eqref{eq: p_ai} (respectively, \eqref{eq: p_bi}).
 Specifically, we have: